FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates-presets.md

 ```

 {{% hint info %}}
-This weapon template uses the same model and sound paths as a Half-Life shotgu but the resources themselves are different in Sven Co-op.
+This weapon template uses the same model and sound paths as a Half-Life shotgun but the resources themselves are different in Sven Co-op.
 {{% /hint %}}

 {{% /details_header %}}